Visitor & Science Center

 Touring the Observatory

 Please note: There are no self-guided tours of Mt.
 Hopkins or FLWO.
-All guests wishing to visit the Observatory must have an escort, and our guided tours are closed this time.
-Please visit us again in late 2024 to purchase tickets for a guided tour.
+All guests wishing to visit the Observatory must have an escort.
+Tours up the mountain are closed at this time but we invite you to visit our Science Center and join us for our Up Close with VERITAS walking tour in 2024.

-To be the first to hear about our reopening date and other behind-the-scenes info, sign up for The Observer, Whipple Observatory's semi-monthly newsletter.
+To be the first to hear about new tours sign up for The Observer, Whipple Observatory's semi-monthly newsletter.

 Special Programming

-Star parties, public lectures, and public science programming are often conducted on partner sites.
-Please visit our Facebook page for more information about upcoming events.
+Star parties, public lectures, and public science programming with Whipple Observatory are often conducted on partner sites.
+Please visit our Facebook page for more information about upcoming events, and subscribe to The Observer to get regular updates.

 Cyclists, Hikers, and Amateur Astronomers